hikeventures/hikeventures.github.io/_posts/shows/2017-04-23-ISPO-Berghaus.markdown

   - Berghaus
 layout: post
 ---
-On the ISPO we had the chance to talk with Berghaus about their Extrem 8000 Pro and Ramche 2.0 Jacket.
+On the ISPO we had the chance to talk with Berghaus about their best jackets in their collection - the Extrem 8000 Pro and Ramche 2.0 Jacket.

 ---